nangtani/blender-import-lwo/README.md

 Error: Not freed memory blocks: 1, total unfreed memory 0.000214 MB The command "python tests/run_blender.py ${BLENDER_VERSION}" exited with 1.
 ```
-As we want to runn against the nightly builds we need to set up some cronjobs to run.
+As we want to run against the nightly builds we need to set up some cronjobs to run.
 These can be found under settings.
-I added a daily cron for my builds as I imagine my addon isn't changing that much it is a potential change in the how the nightly builds work is what we really want to catch early.
+I added a daily cron for my builds as I imagine my addon isn't changing that much, it is a potential change in the how the nightly builds work is what we really want to catch early.

 ![cron](images/cron.png)

+Please consult the `.travis.yml` file for the remainder of operation it is quite self explanitory.

 ## Coverage

 TBD

+## Wrapup

+This is just one attempt at building a verification flow.
+If you have any comments for improvements please get in touch.